 You don’t have to be a competitor to be a member of the HRCA, as we have a Non-Competition membership option also available!
-As well as a busy race and hill climb calendar for 2018, we are planning several social events including stands at various classic car shows and maybe even a group trip abroad to a motor sport event.
+As well as a busy race and hill climb calendar, we are planning several social events including stands at various classic car shows and maybe even a group trip abroad to a motor sport event.
 You can download our application form below and either print it out, fill it in by hand and deliver it to us, or fill it out on your computer and email the finished copy on.

 The HRCA and its sponsors will promote a series of championship and non-championship events in conjunction with MI affiliated clubs over the season incorporating events chosen from the hill climb and racing calendars.

-The MI/HRCA championships are open to competitors who are members of the HRCA and have registered for same and whose cars comply with the published HRCA Technical Regulations.
+The MI/HRCA Championships are open to competitors who are members of the HRCA and have registered for same and whose cars comply with the published HRCA Technical Regulations.

-MI Race Committee will publish annually on the MI web site the current Technical Regulations for all approved Championship Classes.
+The Race Committee will publish annually on the MI web site the current Technical Regulations for all approved Championship Classes.

-The HRCA may secure sponsors.
+The HRCA may secure sponsorships.
 All competitors must display championship sponsors decals as provided to their car or they may be excluded from the race results.
 Personal sponsor’s decals may be displayed on cars but must not be larger than the championship sponsor’s decals.

-5.1.4 Points for races counting towards the George Mangan Trophy will be scored depending on the finishing time for each competitor adjusted according to a rolling handicap formula to calculate an adjusted race time which will determine the position in the race.
+• Points for races counting towards the George Mangan Trophy will be scored depending on the finishing time for each competitor adjusted according to a rolling handicap formula to calculate an adjusted race time which will determine the position in the race.

 The basis for calculating the handicap to be applied at each race will be as follows:

 • The handicap is calculated based on the results of the last race in which the competitor was a classified finisher.

 • For the first race of the season, the handicap will be the last handicap from the previous season.
 New competitors will race with a scratch handicap for their first race.